whitneyburton/portfolios/students/bret_doucette/20150814-bret_doucette-m1.markdown

 * `strong tags`
 * `em tags`

-* Fundamental Ruby & Style: 3
-* Test-Driven Development: 2
-* Functionality: 3
-* Breaking Logic into Components: 3
+Evaluation Comments

 * Good functionality
 * Good starting direction for tests; push them further
 * Implementation is good but some spots would benefit from refactoring
 * Make sure you don't rely too much on mentors
 * Look for opportunities to test edge cases and integrations

+Evaluation Scores

+* Fundamental Ruby & Style: 3
+* Test-Driven Development: 2
+* Functionality: 3
+* Breaking Logic into Components: 3

 #### Linked Lists